 Includes the top must-see & do attractions, best times to visit, a monthly weather & visitor summary, and our tips on how to save when booking your car rental, tours, and activities.
 Plus, grab our free Hawaii Summary Guidesheets.

-It doesn’t matter which island, or (of course with respect for the religious traditions associated) what time of year you’re there.
-You can find and eat these crazily mouthwatering super treats; and you’ll be glad you did.
-Remember: this is a cultural experience, and a fairly unique opportunity amid travel.
+You can find and eat these crazily mouthwatering super treats, and you’ll be glad you did.
+Remember: this is a cultural experience and a somewhat unique opportunity amid travel.

 Eating malasadas is not something you necessarily do every day, but it’s also something you are almost guaranteed not to have the chance to do most days anyway.
 Dive in.
 Taste the flavors and colors of the island.
 We hope you savor every second of it.